PiotrSliwa/ddd-monitoring-webapp/README.md

 ## Running

 You need JDK12 and Maven to run this application.
-Additionally, put `dummy.csv` with the monitoring data into the current directory before running the application.
+In the project root directory, there is an `application.properies` configuration file and a `dummy.csv` containing a test data source that will be used by the application if it's run from the directory.

 In order to run the application, type